Blood test to detect lung cancer

 Paula Chadwick, CEO of Roy Castle Lung Cancer Foundation

-Lung cancer survival rates have continued to lag behind many other cancers.
-This is largely due to the fact symptoms often only surface once the cancer is at an advanced stage, resulting in the majority of people diagnosed at an incurable stage.
-Over a third of lung cancer cases are diagnosed at Accident and Emergency (A&E).
+Lung cancer survival rates continue to lag behind many other cancers because symptoms often appear only when the disease is advanced.
+Consequently, the majority of patients receive their diagnosis too late.
+Over a third of lung cancer cases are diagnosed at Accident and Emergency department.

 Paula Chadwick, CEO for Roy Castle Lung Cancer Foundation, comments: